Farms to finance: an introduction to political economy

 How will I be taught, and will there be any work outside the class?

-A combination of lectures and class discussions.
+You will be taught online, using a combination of lectures and class discussions.
 Readings will be provided each week, but they are optional, making the course as intense or relaxed as students wish it to be.

 Are there any other costs?
 Is there anything I need to bring?